jqtangust/jqtangust/README.md

 </p>

-🎓 I am currently a __Ph.D. student in Artificial Intelligence__ at The Hong Kong University of Science and Technology (HKUST).
+🎓 I am a __M.Phil. student in Artificial Intelligence__ at The Hong Kong University of Science and Technology (Guangzhou).

 🔍 I specialize in *Low-level Computer Vision*, *Large Vision-Language Model*, and *Multi-Modality*.
 My passion lies in advancing the field of AI through innovative research and practical applications. [[Academic Website]](https://jqtangust.github.io)